croc-code/sql-boot/README.md

-# sql-boot - getting DB done!
+# sql-boot - "getting DB done!"

 Evolutionary, Transparent and Polyglot DB-tool for Developers, DBA and DevOps Engineers